hfndb/cookware-headless-ice/docs/philosophical/compacting-files.md

 ### Sass

-Cookware-headless-ice uses [node-sass](https://www.npmjs.com/package/node-sass) to not only compile 'nested' CSS output, but also to compile 'compressed' output.
+Cookware-headless-ice uses [dart-sass](https://github.com/sass/dart-sass/) to transcompile to 'nested' CSS output.
+From there, a stripped CSS file will be generated.
+Due to a Node.js bug in Array.split() using the Yahoo [yui-compressor](https://yui.github.io/yuicompressor/).

 Example: If you change a file like 'styles.scss', then the files 'styles.css' and 'styles-stripped.css' will be written to your HD.

 ### HTML

-If you set your project settings, html > stripper > active to true (see [configuration](./configuration.md)), generated HTML will be stripped using [stripping.ts](../src/lib/stripping.ts).
+If you set your project settings, html > stripper > active to true (see [configuration](./configuration.md)), generated HTML will be stripped using [stripping.mjs](../src/lib/stripping.mjs).

 ### JavaScript or TypeScript